MinterTeam/minter-js-sdk/README.md

 ### .estimateCoinBuy()
-Estimate how much coins you will pay for buying some other coins.
+Estimate how many coins you will pay to buy some other coins.

 ```js
 /**